DaveyHert/daveyhert/README.md

 A Frontend Software Engineer and Technical Writer who is Passionate about learning, building and solving problems.

-I also love working with the developer communities on a global scale, building cool demo's, writing technical articles, speaking at conferences.
+I also love working with the developer communities on a global scale, building cool projects, writing technical articles, speaking at conferences.

 * 📝 To give back to the community I publish technical developer-focused content on Hashnode, Dev.to and Medium.